ministryofjustice/hmpps-kotlin-lib/readme-contents/WebClients.md

 ## What can I customize?

-There is no customization provided for any of the above, so you'd need to opt out entirely to change the default behaviour.
+It is currently only possible to customize the default timeouts for the `WebClient` instances created.
+This would be done in the `@Bean` definition when creating web clients.

+For examples see class `WebClientConfiguration` in either `test-app` or `test-app-reavtive`.

+For additional customizations you would need to opt out entirely.

 ## How do I opt out?